Remake Learning Grants

 Informational Workshops & Office Hours

 Moonshot Grant applicants are required to attend one informational workshop before submitting a proposal.
 These sessions will help applicants understand the RFP process and craft their proposal ideas.
+Check back soon for phase two workshop dates.

 In addition, Remake Learning will offer open office hour sessions throughout the submission period to answer applicant questions.
 Attendance is not required.